-In reality, there is no way I can discuss this performance without mentioning Richard’s on-stage sexuality, because for the most part it did work.
-If it worked for the entire show, I might have only mentioned it in passing, but alas, not quite.
+There’s no way I can discuss this performance without mentioning Richard’s on-stage sexuality, because for the most part it did work – had it worked for the entire show, I might have only mentioned it in passing.
 And I say on-stage because, from what I can gather, the text implies rather than confirms (what history says is another matter).

-As my current lecturer has said, the sexuality of the King wouldn’t have been highlighted if it hadn’t been lurking somewhere in the text, and I’m inclined to agree.
+As my lecturer said, the sexuality of the King wouldn’t have been highlighted if it hadn’t been lurking somewhere in the text, and I agree.
 A man who likes his and others’ appearance of a certain standard, with the three male equivalents of ladies-in-waiting permanently following him around, commands mainly men of his house and is generally surrounded by men.
 His Queen is rarely in his company, because, like I said, his company is usually men.
-It isn’t that far a stretch of the imagination that maaaybe he might like men, too.
+It isn’t that far a stretch of the imagination that maybe he might like men, too.

 I side with bisexuality rather than homosexuality not because suggesting the latter is blasphemous in some way.
 But based on the text itself and the way in which David Tennant played Richard, particularly in relation to his Queen, attraction and affection was present in way that didn’t suggest anything other than genuine.

-Hands down, Richard’s ‘favourites’ (no, really!)
-Bushy, Bagot and Green, and the characterisation of Aumerle (Oliver Rix).
-The favourites really were treated like his favourites, emphasised by the colour coding and slim fittings of their clothes, as well as their evident casting choices: tall, somewhat buff and able to pull off leggings with no questions asked.
+Hands down, Richard’s ‘favourites’ Bushy, Bagot and Green, and the characterisation of Aumerle (Oliver Rix).
+The favourites really were treated like his favourites, emphasised by the colour coding and slim fittings of their clothes.
 Although there were only three of them, they always appeared to be a tight swarm around Richard, only moving when he and the others did, like one mind.
-Richard had his own fan club!

-As for Aumerle, I have no complaints.
-He played the bubbling turmoil of his feelings for Richard, and what eventually transpired to be reluctant disloyalty in the end, incredibly well.
-The kiss they share was well deserved of the ante until that point.
+The bubbling turmoil of Aumerle’s feelings for Richard, and what eventually transpired to be reluctant disloyalty in the end – the kiss they share was well deserved of the ante until that point.
 Richard is resigned to give over his kingdom, his possessions, subjects and home to Henry.
 Aumerle cries, and rightly so.
-Then in that moment where his tears subside, the share a look, almost an understanding of each others pain.
+Then in that moment when his tears subside, they share a look, almost an understanding of each others pain.
 And they kiss.
-Richard takes Aumerle to his chest as comfort before continuing his monologue.
+Richard takes Aumerle to his chest for comfort.
 It just made sense.